bowmanjd/pscargastalk/slides/slides.md

 A shell is an interpreter to interact with or run scripts with.
 Some nice old ones are on the left.
 If you run Mac, you likely use zsh.
 If you run Linux, you may run bash or possibly zsh.
 If you live on the front of the bell curve, you might use one from the right column.

-These don't really matter to us if we are on Windows using Powershell.
-Other than the history: Powershell exists because people wanted to bring the power and flexibility of these tools to Windows.
+These don't really matter to us if we are on Windows using Powershell, except the point that the shell is different than the windows decorations around it.
+And the history: Powershell exists because people wanted to bring the power and flexibility of these tools to Windows.
 And then people wanted Powershell on more than just Windows.

 -->
 ---